Skip to main content

 Buddhist and Hindu Perspectives

 Both traditions view death as a transition rather than an end.
-Cremation is common, and certain periods are observed for rituals.
+Practices vary widely.

 Secular or Non-Religious Support

 Not everyone finds comfort in religious language.
-For non-religious grievers, focus on the person’s memory and legacy rather than spiritual concepts.
+Focus on the person’s memory and legacy instead.

-Appropriate phrases: “They made such an impact on so many people,” “Their kindness will be remembered,” “What a beautiful life they lived.”
+Phrases that work: “They made such an impact on so many people,” or “What a beautiful life they lived.”

-If you don’t know someone’s cultural or religious background, it’s OK to ask: “I want to support you in a way that honors your traditions.
-Are there specific customs I should know about?” or “Is there anything I should know about how your family/culture approaches grief?”
+If you do not know someone’s background, it is OK to ask: “I want to support you in a way that honors your traditions.
+Are there customs I should know about?”

 When to Suggest Professional Grief Support